songster-sa/aws-sw-arch-associate-notes/readme.md

 - signed url key-pair managed by root account
 - policies like - URL expiration, IP ranges, trusted signers
 - Diff with S3 signed url - S3 one is temporary and for direct access, created by IAM user
+- can also be used to authenticate users - via congnito user pool - but needs Lambda@Edge function = development effort

 ## SnowBall
 - big disk - peta-byte - 50-80TB